James7688/Wifi-Analyzer-Tool/README.md

 ### Downloading the Executable

 For convenience, an executable version of the WiFi Analyzer Tool is available for Windows users.
-You can download the `.exe` file from the [releases page](https://github.com/James7688/Wifi-Analyzer-Tool/blob/main/Wifi%20Analyzer%20Tool.exe).
+You can download the `.exe` file from the [download page](https://github.com/James7688/Wifi-Analyzer-Tool/blob/main/Wifi%20Analyzer%20Tool.exe).

 ### Running the Executable